efisoft-elt/pydevmgr_elt/docs/source/exemples/adc_movement.rst

            temp1 : UaNode.Config = UaNode.Config( suffix="lrTemp1")
            temp2:  UaNode.Config = UaNode.Config( suffix="lrTemp2")

-           # maybe a list of real child device to be used, only the adc in sour case but some other can come later
+           # maybe a list of real child device to be used, only the adc in our case but some other can come later
            devices: List[str] = ['adc']